yehiarasheed/processing4/CONTRIBUTING.md

 ## Interested in Contributing?

 We're glad to hear that!
-[Our team is small](https://github.com/processing/processing4/graphs/contributors), and with the large number of users, every extra hand makes a big difference!
+Every extra hand makes a big difference.
 Here’s how you can start:

 * **Help Wanted** – Most [issues marked help wanted](https://github.com/processing/processing4/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are a good place to start.
 Issues are marked with this tag when: